-School’s out for summer and that means the kids are home a lot more and looking to maximize on fun in the sun while they can!
-A great way for them to have fun, exercise and work out their energy while spending some quality family time is to go kite flying at the local park.
-Before embarking on this day-time adventure, you might be wondering about some logistics.
+There’s no better way for them to have fun, exercise and work out their energy while spending some quality family time than kite flying at the local park.
+But before embarking on this day-time adventure, you might be wondering about some logistics.

-There are many different kite designs to choose from, and wind intensity will definitely factor in to how structured the kite should be, but here are the directions for making the most basic kind of kite, from cutting out the shape to making the spars and the bridle line.
+There are many different kite designs to choose from.
+Wind intensity will definitely factor in to how structured the kite should be, but here are the directions for making the most basic kind of kite.
+It gives you all the details, from cutting out the shape to making the spars and the bridle line.
 For more advanced designs or for flying in stronger wind conditions, refer to this comprehensive kite-making chart.

 To make a standard dowel kite, you’ll need the following tools and materials: electrical tape, clear Scotch tape, colored plastic bags, dark garbage bags, 12 inch bamboo skewers, flying line (nylon, plastic or cotton), wood glue, ruler, marking pen, scissors and a smooth, flat work space.
 Once you’ve collected all of this equipment, you’ll have enough to make kites for the whole summer!

 For visual learners, refer to this instructional and helpful video on how to make a kite with your kids!

 So you’ve made the kite.
 But how do you actually fly one?

 First, make sure that the wind conditions are prime: moderate winds are best.
 If it’s not windy enough, the kite won’t fly.
 And if it’s too windy, the kite will loop around and take a nose dive to the ground.

 If you’re flying in perfect wind conditions and the kite still won’t fly, you need to adjust the towing point – the spot where a knot is tied to secure the flying line to the kite’s bridal.
 The towing point has a sliding knot that is easily adjustable.